-SDG7 (Affordable and Clean Energy): This course teaches creation of cloud-based IoT
+SDG7 (Affordable and Clean Energy): This course teaches creation of cloud-based IoT applications.
+This has a two-fold effect on energy -

-- it enables Smart Grid application development, which results in efficient usage of energy resources and - cloud computing results in reduced energy costs and carbon footprint compared to onsite computing and storage of data.
+- it enables Smart Grid application development, which results in efficient usage of energy resources and - cloud computing results in reduced energy costs and carbon footprint compared to on-site computing and storage of data.